URL of this page: https://medlineplus.gov/lab-tests/reticulocyte-count/

 You may need this test if:

 You may also need this test if you have symptoms of anemia.
-These include:
+They include:

-Sometimes new babies are tested for a condition called hemolytic disease of the newborn.
-This condition happens when a mother's blood is not compatible with her unborn baby.
+Sometimes newborn babies may have a reticulocyte count test to check for a blood disorder called hemolytic disease of the newborn (HDN).
+This condition may happen if your blood does not match the blood type of your unborn baby.
 This is known as Rh incompatibility.
-It causes the mother's immune system to attack the baby's red blood cells.
-Most pregnant women are tested for Rh incompatibility as part of routine prenatal screening.
+It causes your immune system to attack your baby's red blood cells.

 What happens during a reticulocyte count?